 Students study William Shakespeare’s dramatic and poetic works in the context of Elizabethan and Jacobean cultures, as well as their literary origins.
 This course includes an examination of Shakespearean scholarship and Shakespeare’s influence on later authors.

-Based on a selection of Renaissance, Restoration, and later Neoclassic authors, students read, analyze, and discuss works by dramatists, poets, and novelists, with particular attention to the development of the English novel.
+Based on a selection of Renaissance, Restoration, and later Neoclassical authors, students read, analyze, and discuss works by dramatists, poets, and novelists, with particular attention to the development of the English novel.

-This course begins with early Romantic poets and continues with selected Victorian poets and novelists, with emphasis placed on the historical, intellectual, and social influences on authors across generations.
-The authors and literature in this course differ from the authors and literature in ENGL 324.
-Students may take both ENGL 323 and 324.
+This course begins with selected Romantic poets and continues with selected Victorian poets and novelists, with emphasis placed on the historical, intellectual, and social influences on authors across generations.

 This course focuses on major American authors from the colonial period to the Civil War.
 Nonfiction, fiction, and poetry by representative authors are read and discussed in light of the historical, social, and cultural contexts informing their works.
 The course considers how their works continue to inform conceptions of the American self, place, and project.